Faro, Portugal: Transport

 Faro is served by a transport network connecting it to the Algarve, and by extension, other European markets.
-Faro is about 3 hours and 30 minutes by air from the principal European destinations, and 2 hours and 30 minutes from Lisbon, along the A2, and less than 1 hour from Andalusia, along the A22.
+Faro is about 3 hours and 30 minutes by air from the principal European destinations.
+By car, it is about 2 hours and 30 minutes from Lisbon, along the A2, and less than 1 hour from Andalusia, along the A22.

+Airport

-Through the International Airport, it receives millions of visitors annually, with 45 airlines serving this airport, including many low-cost airlines.
+Faro international Airport managed, as of 2024, nearly 10 million passengers, with 45 airlines serving this airport, including many low-cost airlines.
 In recent years, the number of visitors travelling through the airport has increased as more and more low-cost airlines compete to offer cheap flights to the Algarve.
 The transport facilities to and from Faro airport and the centre of Faro include taxicabs and a bus line.

+Railway

 Faro is served by the centrally located Faro railway station, and a smaller halt in the east of the city at Bom João.
 The main station is operated by the national railway operator Comboios de Portugal (CP), which operates the Alfa Pendular, Intercidades and CP Regional routes, as well as a special service during the summer, the InterRegional line.
 The Alfa Pendular service connects Faro to the North and terminates in Porto.
-The Intercidades and InterRegional services connect Faro to Lisboa.
+The Intercidades and InterRegional services connect Faro to Lisbon.
 The CP Regional service operates across the east and west Algarve and connects Faro to Lagos in the west Algarve, and Vila Real de Santo António in the east Algarve.
 Bom João is only served by the CP Regional trains heading east.
 Despite the proximity of Seville, it is not connected by train.

-The town is served by a public transport network that include minibuses, local bus lines, and regional services across the Algarve.

-Due to its position along the coast, a need exists to connect the shoreline communities with the outlying with various islands; with the exception of the island of Faro, most are accessible only by boat service.
-Throughout the year (from the commercial wharf or Portas do Mar wharf, depending on the time of year), regular and tourist services are operated along the estuary.
+Buses

+Faro municipality has a public bus network operated by ViaFaro and Próximo.
+It connects the city of Faro with Faro Airport and with the municipality's various parishes.
+Regional and long distance bus services are provided by the intermunicipal network VAMUS and by Rede Expressos, Flixbus.

+A bus rapid transit system, the Algarve Metrobus, is under development and is expected to connect the municipalities of Faro, Olhão, and Loulé.
+Its expected route spans 37.6 km with 24 stops, linking areas such as Faro Airport, the two campuses of the University of Algarve and Parque das Cidades (Algarve Stadium).
+The system will use electric vehicles operating on dedicated lanes and it is expected to run every 12 minutes during rush hour.
+The project is part of the Algarve 2030 regional programme and a public consultation on the feasibility study concluded in March 2025.

+Maritime

+Regular ferry and tourist boat services operate from Faro to the beaches and barrier islands along the Ria Formosa, departing either from the commercial wharf or the Portas do Mar wharf.
+These services connect to Praia de Faro, to Barreta Island and to Farol and Culatra on Culatra Island.
+While Praia de Faro is accessible by bridge, the remaining areas are only accessible by boat.